OliveiraDS-hub/ChimeraTE/README.md

 Mode 2 chimeric transcripts detection regardless the genomic position, allowing the detection of chimeras from TEs that are not present in the referece genome, but with less sensivity.

-It has been tested only in Linux machines, Ubuntu 18.04 and 20.04.
+It has been tested in Linux machines, Ubuntu 18.04 and 20.04.

 ## Install
 The installation may be easily done with conda.
 If you don't have conda installed in your machine, please follow [this tutorial](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).